-Regular look-ahead.
-Finite copying Macro Tree Transducers (MTTs) with regular look-ahead [Engelfriet and Maneth 1999] can compute all MSO-definable ranked-tree-to-ranked-tree transductions.
-The "finite copying" restriction, namely, each input node is processed only a bounded number of times, can be equivalently replaced by the syntactic "single use restriction" which restricts how the variables and parameters are used in the right-hand sides of rewriting rules in MTTs.
-In all these models, regular look-ahead cannot be eliminated without sacrificing expressiveness: all of these process the input tree in a top-down manner, and it is well-known that deterministic top-down tree automata cannot specify all regular tree languages.
-A more liberal model with "weak finite copying" restriction achieves closure under regular look-ahead, and MSO-equivalence, by allowing each input node to be processed an unbounded number of times, provided only a bounded subset of these contribute to the final output.
-It should be noted, however, that a linear time algorithm exists to compute the output [Maneth 2002].
-This algorithm essentially uses additional lookahead passes to label the input with the information needed to restrict attention to only those copies that contribute to the final output (in fact, [Maneth 2002] shows how relabeling of the input can be effectively used to compute the output of every MTT in time linear in the size of the input and the output).
-Finally, to compute tree-to-string transductions, in presence of regular look-ahead, MTTs need just one parameter (alternatively, top-down tree transducers suffice).
-In absence of regular look-ahead, even if the final output is a string, the MTT needs multiple parameters, and thus, intermediate results must be trees (that is, one parameter MTTs are not closed under regular look-ahead).
-Thus, closure under regular look-ahead is a key distinguishing feature of STTs.
+For all ATT and MTT models that are equivalent in expressiveness to MSO, regular look-ahead cannot be eliminated without sacrificing expressiveness.
+In fact, MTTs process the input tree in a top-down manner, and it is well-known that deterministic top-down tree automata cannot specify all regular tree languages.
+A more liberal model, which uses a "weak finite copying" restriction, achieves closure under regular look-ahead, and MSO-equivalence, by allowing each input node to be processed an unbounded number of times, provided only a bounded subset of these contribute to the final output.

+It should be noted, however, that a linear time algorithm exists to compute the output [26].
+This algorithm essentially uses additional look-ahead passes to label the input with the information needed to restrict attention to only those copies that contribute to the final output (in fact, [26] shows how relabeling of the input can be effectively used to compute the output of every MTT in time linear in the size of the input and the output).
+Finally, to compute tree-to-string transductions using regular look-ahead, MTTs need just one parameter (alternatively, top-down tree transducers suffice).
+In absence of regular look-ahead, even if the final output is a string, the MTT needs multiple parameters, and thus, intermediate results must be trees (that is, one parameter MTTs are not closed under regular look-ahead is a key distinguishing feature of STTs.

 From SSTs to STTs.
-The STT model generalizes our earlier work on streaming string transducers (SST): SST is a copyless STT without a stack [Alur and Cerný 2010; 2011].
-While results in Section 5 follow by a natural generalization of the corresponding results for SSTs, the results in Section 3 and 4 require new approach.
-In particular, equivalence of SSTs with MSO-definable string-to-string transductions is proved by simulating a two-way deterministic sequential transducer, a well-studied model known to be MSO-equivalent [Engelfriet and Hoogeboom 2001], by an SST.
+The STT model generalizes our earlier work on streaming string transducers (SST): an SST is a copyless STT without a stack [1, 2].
+While results in Section 5 follow by a natural generalization of the corresponding results for SSTs, the results in Section 3 and 4 require new approaches.
+In particular, equivalence of SSTs with MSO-definable string-to-string transductions is proved by simulating a two-way deterministic sequential transducer, a well-studied model known to be MSO-equivalent [10], by an SST.
 The MSO-equivalence proof in this paper first establishes closure under regular look ahead, and then simulates finite copying MTTs with regular look-ahead.
-The natural analog of two-way deterministic string transducers would be the two-way version of visibly pushdown transducers [Raskin and Servais 2009]: while such a model has not been studied, it is easy to show that it would violate the "linear-bounded output" property of Proposition 1, and thus, won't be MSO-equivalent.
+The natural analog of two-way deterministic string transducers would be the two-way version of visibly pushdown transducers [33]: while such a model has not been studied, it is easy to show that it would violate the "linear-bounded output" property of Proposition 1, and thus, won't be MSO-equivalent.
 While in the string case the copyless restriction does not reduce the expressiveness, in Section 2.3 we argue that the example conditional swap cannot be expressed by a copyless STT.
 Proving this result formally is a challenging open problem.